 In Star Wars, Luke and Leia eventually learn of their secret lineage.
 They are the children of the saga’s main villain, Darth Vader.
 In Dune, Paul and Alia learn they are the grandchildren of that saga’s main villain, Vladimir Harkonnen.

 In Star Wars, there exists a mystical and transient power called the Force, that allows certain characters to perform Jedi mind tricks.
 People can use this for persuasion and manipulation of another person.
-In Dune, the Bene Gesserit use something called the Voice, a use of powers they’ve acquired through mental conditioning that allow them to mind control another person.
+Similarly to Star Wars, in Dune, the Bene Gesserit use something called the Voice, a use of powers they’ve acquired through mental conditioning that allow them to mind control another person.

 Warner Bros/Legendary

 Jason Momoa, who portrays House Atreides swordmaster in Villeneuve’s Dune, recently described his character as “ Han Solo-esque.”
 It’s not hard to see why we made the comparison.
 In the novel, Idaho is pledged to House Atreides, but exists a bit on the margins.
 He becomes an ambassador to the Fremen to unite the people of Arrakis with the Atreides.
-He’s a renegade and a ladies’ man, and we can see how there’s room for him to become the Han Solo of the new Dune movie franchise.
+He’s a renegade and a ladies’ man, and we can see how this Star Wars‘ Han Solo mirrors the Dune character.

 In George Lucas’s original rough draft of Star Wars, the Jedi were referred to as the “Jedi Bendu,” the carriers of the Force—a connection to all life in the universe.
 In the script, they are also referred to as “the most feared warriors in the universe”.
 Eventually, Star Wars canon repurposed the term Bendu in the animated series Rebels, where we meet Force-sensitive entities of the same name who represent the center of the Force.
 In Dune, Prana-Bindu is a method of training that leads to the complete control of one’s nerves and muscles which aids in combat.
 It’s a major principle of the Bene Gesserit.

-Both terms are derived from the symbol Bindu, from the Sanskrit word meaning “dot.”
+Both the Star Wars and Dune terms are derived from the symbol Bindu, from the Sanskrit word meaning “dot.”
 Bindu is associated with chakra and also means “the point at which creation begins and becomes unity.”

 In Star Wars: Return of the Jedi, we see the life of Jabba the Hutt, a slug-like creature carried on a dais who lives like a king on Tatooine.
 In the Dune universe, the son of Paul Atreides, Leto II Atreides, slowly transforms into a sandworm-like creature carried on a dais who is quite literally royalty.